 I was born in Chicago, Illinois and raised here until I was ten years old.
 Though I spent the next sixteen years in four other states before returning home with my family in 1995, mine is definitely a case of “You can take the girl out of Chicago but you can’t take Chicago out of the girl.”
 I’ve got fierce pride for the Windy City.
 In fact, I bet I could write a book about it.
 Wait, I did.

 I currently live in the western suburbs of Chicago with my husband Jim.
-We have two sons, twenty-three-year-old D and twenty-one-year-old J. I love to exercise and spend lots and lots of time at my local Dailey Method studio.
+We have two sons, twenty-four-year-old D and twenty-one-year-old J. I love to exercise and spend lots and lots of time at my local Dailey Method studio.
 I work part-time for BlogHer as a Social Media Researcher, a job I love so much that it doesn’t even feel like a job.
 I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012.
-Our fifth annual show will take place on Sunday May 1, 2016 at the Athenaeum Theatre in Chicago.
-I’m also excited to work on the LTYM National Team as the New Cities Mentor and have had a ball coaching all of the new directors and producers through the process of creating their shows in the last three seasons.
+Our sixth annual show will take place on Sunday May 7, 2017 at the Athenaeum Theatre in Chicago.
+I’m also excited to work on the LTYM National Team as the New Cities Mentor and have had a ball coaching all of the new directors and producers through the process of creating their shows in the last four seasons.